chef-boneyard/chef-web-docs-2016/chef_master/source/lwrp_application.rst

 |cookbook name application|

-This lightweight resource is the base lightweight resource for several other lightweight resources that may be used for package management on specific platforms.
-It is recommended to use the |resource package| resource as often as possible (and using these lightweight resources only when necessary).
-For more information about specific lightweight resources for specific platforms, see the following topics:
+This resource is the base resource for several other resources that may be used for package management on specific platforms.
+It is recommended to use the |resource package| resource as often as possible (and using the following resources only when necessary).
+For more information about specific resources for specific platforms, see the following topics:

 * :doc:`application_java </lwrp_application_java>`
 * :doc:`application_nginx </lwrp_application_nginx>`